 Dewi (10:26.95)

 Actually, our ideal customer profile did not change over the years.
-It is more the rigidity in which we search for that ideal customer change.
-Like in the beginning, sometimes you do just need the project and you still take up on a project where even if you think maybe it’s not in our DNA,
+It is more the rigidity in which we search for that ideal customer that has changed.
+Like in the beginning, sometimes you just need the project and you still take up a project where even if you think maybe it’s not in your DNA.

 Johan van Mil (13:02.403)

-And I can understand why, because you have, let’s say, a business model where you’re not building, let’s say, direct software, but you’re building, indeed, apps and you help them with strategies.
+And I can understand why, because you have a business model where you’re not building direct software, but you’re building apps and you help them with strategies.
 It’s more a consulting business model.
-So it’s also, I think, the reason why my colleague who prepared the exit valuation couldn’t find anything on funding, because probably you didn’t raise anything or not, let’s say, not a specific big amount.
-You had a commercial job before also, you started together with Two founders How did you, especially
+So it’s also, I think, the reason why my colleague who prepared the exit valuation couldn’t find anything on funding, because probably you didn’t raise anything or not a specific big amount.
+You had a commercial job before you started with two founders.

-finance at early stage of the company, right?
+How did you finance the early stage of the company, right?
 Because then in search for clients, as you mentioned already, it’s what I learned also myself as an entrepreneur, it’s the hardest phase, right?
 To start kicking off your company.
 How did you fund that early start of the company?
 Also for our listeners to hear how it’s working.

 Dewi (13:44.166)

-At Flow Pilots, the problem was that it was not that we didn’t have customers.
+And I think at Flow Pilots, the problem was that it was not that we didn’t have customers.
 The problem was the timing that the customers paid.
-And so at a certain point, I did went to talk to our customers, a couple of the big ones to say like, okay, listen up, this is not going to, we’re not a bank for you.
-We’re a small company and it’s actually not fair that you’re a big corporation and that you’re taking this kind of like…
+And so at a certain point, I did go to talk to our customers, a couple of the big ones to say listen up, this is not going to work, we’re not a bank for you.
+We’re a small company and it’s actually not fair that you’re a big corporation and that you’re taking this kind of like extended loans on us and paying on really long terms.

 Anke Huiskes (15:29.998)